Establishing and Operating Transparent

 Board of Directors

-The Board of Directors deliberates from many different perspectives on the direction of management, including management and business strategies, then reports, discusses and makes resolutions on progress as necessary.
-In such a way, the Board supervises from a number of different viewpoints on whether management strategies are being executed appropriately.
-To enrich strategy discussions and ensure ample time for in-depth debate, we established Special Execution Meetings on important matters on the executive side and delegated certain authorities.
-In addition to enhancing the Company’s internal control system and risk management system, in recent years the Board of Directors has been working to achieve sustainable corporate growth amid a chaotic business environment, including changes in market conditions, economic security, geopolitical risks, and worsening environmental problems.
+The Board of Directors deliberates on the direction of management, including management and business strategies, from many different perspectives, then reports, discusses and makes resolutions on progress as necessary.
+In this way, the Board supervises from a number of different viewpoints on whether management strategies are being executed appropriately.
+To enrich strategy discussions and ensure ample time for in-depth debate, we established Special Execution Meetings on important matters on the executive side and delegated the authority to make certain decisions.
+In addition to enhancing the Company’s internal control systems and risk management systems, in recent years the Board of Directors has been working to achieve sustainable corporate growth amid a volatile business environment characterized by shifting market conditions, and worsening economic security, geopolitical risks, and environmental problems.

-■Main Agenda Items and Reports by the Board of Directors in FY2023
+■Main Agenda Items and Reports by the Board of Directors in FY2024

 |